-He is member of the Board of the Chilean Arab Chamber of Commerce, the Latin American Private Equity & Venture Capital Association, the International Section and Latin American Council of the New York State Bar Association and the Aliança de Advocacia Empresarial (ALAE).
+He is a member of the Latin American Private Equity & Venture Capital Association, the International Section and Latin American Council of the New York State Bar Association and the Aliança de Advocacia Empresarial (ALAE).
 At the end of 2006 he worked as a foreign associate at Pinheiro Neto Advogados in Brazil, and between 2005-2006 he worked as a foreign associate at Skadden in New York.
 He also participated as a writing advisor for new regulations for the Ministry of Economy and the Ministry of Finance in Chile.